nymea/nymea-wiki/Home.md

 # Welcome to the *guh* wiki!
 --------------------------------------------
-*guhIO* (/[guːh]/ - pronounced German and sounds like "*goo*") is an open source home automation software, which allows to control a lot of different devices from many different manufacturers.
-With the powerful rule engine you are able to connect any device and create individual scenes and behaviors for your home.
+*guhIO* (/[guːh]/ - pronounced German and sounds like "*goo*") is an open source IoT (Internet of Things) server, which allows to control a lot of different devices from many different manufacturers.
+With the powerful rule engine you are able to connect any device available in the system and create individual scenes and behaviours for your environment.

 --------------------------------------------
 # Table of contents